Sergei Rachmaninoff

-Born into a musical family, Rachmaninoff took up the piano at the age of four.
-He studied with Anton Arensky and Sergei Taneyev at the Moscow Conservatory and graduated in 1892, having already composed several piano and orchestral pieces.
-In 1897, following the disastrous premiere of his Symphony No. 1, Rachmaninoff entered a four-year depression and composed little until successful supportive therapy allowed him to complete his enthusiastically received Piano Concerto No. 2 in 1901.
-In the course of the next sixteen years, Rachmaninoff conducted at the Bolshoi Theatre, relocated to Dresden, Germany, and toured the United States for the first time.
+Born into a musical family, Rachmaninoff began learning the piano at the age of four.
+He studied piano and composition at the Moscow Conservatory, from which he graduated in 1892, having already written several compositions.
+In 1897, following the disastrous premiere of his Symphony No. 1, Rachmaninoff entered a four-year depression and composed little, until supportive therapy allowed him to complete his well-received Piano Concerto No. 2 in 1901.
+Rachmaninoff went on to become conductor of the Bolshoi Theatre from 1904 to 1906, and relocated to Dresden, Germany, in 1906.
+He later embarked upon his first tour of the United States as a concert pianist in 1909.

-Following the Russian Revolution, Rachmaninoff and his family left Russia, and in 1918 they settled in New York City.
-With his primary source of income coming from performances as a pianist and a conductor, Rachmaninoff had little time to compose.
-Because of this, he completed just six works between 1918 and 1943, including the Rhapsody on a Theme of Paganini, Symphony No. 3, and Symphonic Dances.
-By 1942, his declining health led to his relocation to Beverly Hills, California, and he became a US citizen a few weeks before he died of advanced melanoma in 1943.
+After the Russian Revolution, Rachmaninoff and his family left Russia permanently, settling in New York in 1918.
+Following this, he spent most of his time touring as a pianist in the US and Europe, from 1932 onwards spending his summers at his villa in Switzerland.
+During this time, Rachmaninoff's primary occupation was performing, and his compositional output decreased significantly, completing just six works after leaving Russia.
+By 1942, his declining health led him to move to Beverly Hills, California, where he died from melanoma in 1943.